That’s an ‘uuugly house’. It was my 2nd investment & I was a 20 y.o. junior in college. It was also the highest ROI realty investment I ever had!

-- I’ve seen Zillow ‘values’ of $165000 for a home listed at $80k.
+- I’ve seen an $165k Zillow value on a home listed at $80k.
 I’ve seen the opposite, which can confuse a buyer obviously.
-I’ve seen another house go from ‘Zestimates’ of $183k to $93k to ‘Unknown’ all in the same year that I listed and sold said home for $150k ??
+Just a block away, 405 Oak St had ‘Zestimates’ of $183k to $93k to ‘Unknown’ all in the same year.
+I listed and sold it $150k ??
 Figure that one out.

-- After all, ‘Zillow’ never walked the neighborhood, or smelled the basement, or saw the standing water in the spring time.
+- After all, ‘Zillow’ never walked the neighborhood, smelled the basement, met the neighbors, or saw the standing water in the spring time.

 - Bigger Picture RealtyNetWorth Value ? = Have you every booked a flight online?
 Notice it says ‘save money by being flexible with travel dates’, yes?
 If your timing, tax situation, stage of life, & non-financial intangibles aren’t being considered, you may well need a better qualified ‘resource(s)’.

 The model I use for buyers and sellers is a spreadsheet approach that uses input from both the assessment – which considers the interaction of house basics, and current market sell prices from ‘as close as possible like-kind’ homes.
 To use one aspect without the other is a huge absence of a critical treasure of data.